 Please provide official copies of transcripts for all previous graduate and undergraduate work.
 Applicants with an NAAB-accredited Bachelor of Science or Arts in Architecture, who are seeking advanced standing in the Master of Architecture program, should provide a National Architectural Accrediting Board Student Performance Criteria (SPC) course matrix from their undergraduate institution.

-If you have questions about whether your bachelor’s degree is accredited, the NAAB SPC course matrix, or other documents, please contact Greg Robinson at the in the College of Design Recruitment office at 859.257.8870 or email@example.com.
+If you have questions about whether your bachelor’s degree is accredited, the NAAB SPC course matrix, or other documents, please contact the College of Design Recruitment office at 859.257.8870 or email@example.com.

 Applicants will be asked to provide at least 3 letters of recommendation.
 References will be accepted up to 7 days after the program deadline.